Hesperian Health Guides

 DVC Ch9 Page 105-3.png

-If when you sit a child over 10 months old, she falls stiffly to one side with no effort to ‘catch’ herself, her balance is poor.
+If when you sit a child over 10 months old, she falls stiffly to one side with no effort to "catch" herself, she has difficulty with balance.
 If she can balance using her arms when you gently push her, her balance is fair.
 If she can do it by bending her body, without using her arms, her balance is good.

 When lying